 Current Mitigation Techniques used in 5 GHz WAS/RLAN

 CEPT ECC have made a preliminary assessment, taking account of the services to be studied and sharing environments, discussions taking place with the ITU under WRC-15 Agenda Item 1.1 and liaison with the WAS/RLAN industry, on possible mitigation techniques that may need to be applied to WAS/RLAN to enable compatibility with existing services in the band.

+CEPT ECC has published ECC Report 192 on the Current Status of DFS (Dynamic Frequency Selection) in the 5 GHz frequency range, which shows the problems and difficulties with the existing mitigation techniques.

 Dynamic Frequency Selection (DFS)